 18. Collective nouns like "herd," "senate," "class," and "crowd," usually take a singular verb form.

 19. Titles of books, movies, novels, etc. are treated as singular and take a singular verb.

 The Burbs is a movie starring Tom Hanks.

 20. Final Rule – Remember, only the subject affects the verb!

 For more examples, check out Examples of Subject Verb Agreement.

-The problem with some grammar rules from the perspective of modern linguistics is that there is not one absolute grammar in the English language.
-Most American native English speakers equate standard English with being correct and any non-standard variation of English with being incorrect.
+The problem with some grammar rules, from the perspective of modern linguistics, is that there is not one absolute grammar rule in the English language.
+Most American native-English speakers equate standard English with being correct and any non-standard variation of English with being incorrect.

 In reality, however, the concept of standard American English is really the privileging of a particular dialect of English that originates from the Ohio River Valley.
 This is the dialect of English that the anchors of the nightly news speak and that we base our notions of correct and incorrect grammar on.
 It is important to recognize that no grammar usage is any more correct or incorrect than any other on a functional level, and our notions of correct and incorrect are culturally constructed.

 Create and save customized flash cards.
 Sign up today and start improving your vocabulary!